ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 YUI().use('node', 'gallery-itsadatetimepicker', 'datatype-date-format', function(Y) {
     // Y.ItsaDateTimePicker is ready to be used...

-    var picker1 = Y.ItsaDateTimePicker; // for shorter reference --> default picker that is always available
+    var picker1 = Y.ItsaDateTimePicker; // for shorter reference --> default picker which is always available
     var picker2 = new Y.ITSADateTimePicker(); // create a second instance of Y.ITSADateTimePicker
     var iconDate1 = Y.one('#dateicon1');
     var iconDate2 = Y.one('#dateicon2');